Stock Analysis on Net

 Total liabilities and shareholders’ investment

-The analysis of the financial data over the reported periods reveals several notable trends in the company’s liabilities and shareholders’ investment.
+The analysis of the quarterly financial data reveals several notable trends in the company's liabilities and shareholders’ investment over the observed periods.

 Total Liabilities